stasis-sword/imp_tools/README.md

 This utility scans the Imp Zone Game Club thread for posts containing the trophy images we use to announce having earned a game club trophy.

-To run, call `python read_izgc_trophies.py` from the project root.
-This tool prints a list of imps and trophies earned since the previous execution.
-It also saves a record of new trophies earned to the local file `trophy_timestamps.json`
+It prints a list of imps and trophies earned since the previous execution.
+It also saves a record of new trophies earned to the local file `trophy_timestamps.json`  and uploads new trophies to the db.

 The first time you run this utility, it will add the current end of the thread to the `config.ini` file and not find any new trophies unless you run all pages or specify a starting page (see below).

-You may run this command against all pages in the thread with `python read_izgc_trophies.py --all-pages`.
+You can run this tool against all pages in the thread with the argument `--all-pages` or specify a starting page with `--start-page {page number}`.

-You may also run this command starting at a set page with `python read_izgc_trophies.py --start-page {page number}`.

 ### Thread Recent Contributor Scanner

 This utility will return a list of posters in a given thread, along with the time stamp of their most recent post.
 The list is sorted from most recent to least recent.

-To run, call `python recent_contributors.py {thread id}` with the numerical id of the thread.
+It requires a single argument, the ID of the thread to check.

+### Trophy Migrator

+This utility scans the master trophy list at the club website, and creates games and trophies in the db to match.
+It is safe to run with existing trophies.

 ### Snipe Countdown